To become the person you want to be, consume the right information.

 Scroll Facebook news feed every day and you’ll notice yourself becoming envious and unhappy.
 Because you try to keep up with your Facebook friends who project that they have perfect lives (and they’re not even your true friends).

-You will learn the things you need to learn, and act accordingly.
+You will learn the things you need to learn, and you’ll learn to act accordingly.

-Because if we don’t get serious at managing the things we consume on a daily basis, how can we expect to achieve our dreams and live a meaningful life?
+This may sound countercultural, but it’s undeniably effective.
+If we don’t get serious at managing the things we consume on a daily basis, how can we expect to become the person we wanted to be?

 If this intrigues you, here’s a related topic: “Consuming Mainstream Media Makes Me Feel Like Shit”